-In this article, we offer an insight into the concept of the glass ceiling and how this powerful metaphor is an enormous problem for women, minorities, and the economy as a whole.
+In this article, we look at the concept of the glass ceiling and how this potent metaphor is a huge problem for women, minorities, and the economy as a whole.
 Continue reading to know more.

 What Is The Glass Ceiling?

 The phrase ‘glass ceiling’ was initially used to refer to women who could not break through a certain threshold when attempting to advance in their careers.
 It now also applies to other minorities facing hurdles that prevent them from achieving upper-level positions and leadership roles in the corporate world.

 Often, these invisible obstacles occur due to discriminatory promotion practices and workplace prejudices.
 The marginalized groups, such as women and people of color, have a hard time overcoming inherent sexism and sometimes unintentional prejudices that are either embedded in a specific company’s culture or the entire industry.

 This metaphor is used across different occupations and industries.
 The thing about the glass ceiling is that it is very difficult to spot and, therefore, can essentially be detected only by statistical effects rather than concrete examples.
 We don’t see as much evidence of blatant discrimination in the workplace today due to strictly defined corporate policies.
 However, subtle bias is often worse than blatant discrimination as it is harder to identify and assess.